 There are plenty of other products labelled whole grain that are not as obviously ludicrous as Lucky Charms in trying to be perceived as healthy.
 Even those without marshmallows and added sugar may have undesirable effects.

 Just the usual milling and processing of grains can reduce the health value of whole grains.
 Processing changes the food characteristics of the grain.
 Processing often removes fats, adds sodium, degrades antioxidants, reduces fiber, and changes the phytochemicals in the grain.

-Grinding the grain or puffing the grain will add more surface area.
+Grinding the grain, or puffing the grain, will add more surface area.
 Digestive enzymes have more places to work on right away.
 They don't have to break down part of the grain to get to other parts of it.
-This means that the natural sugar and starch within the grain is absorbed more quickly.
+This means that the natural sugar and starch within the grain are absorbed more quickly.
 You don't need added sugar to get a blood sugar spike.

 How Intact Grains Make A Difference

 How can you get the nutrition from grains without the problems found in processed grain products?
 It is simple – use intact grain.

 Intact grain has not had the three main parts of a grain separated.
 The kernel remains intact.
 This means it retains its nutrients.
 The healthy fats are still present.

 And when the grain is intact, it is degraded by digestion more slowly.
 This results in slower absorption, and less hunger for a longer time after a meal.
 You no longer get the blood sugar spike and drop.
 It is this drop that results in hunger two hours after eating.